 We are excited that spring lacrosse is just around the corner.
 With evaluations on the horizon, we wanted to get a bunch of information in your hands regarding what the 2018 season looks like.
-On this page you will find: the evaluation schedule and sign-up link, team descriptions, practice schedules, game schedules, tournament scheduling and fees, spring-team fees, and uniform changes for 2018.
+On this page you will find: the evaluation schedule and sign-up link, team descriptions, information on practices, games, and tournaments, spring-team fees, and uniform changes for 2019.

-We are now moving into the fourth year of FCA Lacrosse.
-The program started three years ago with 35 players and grew to 110 players last season.
-The forecast is for continued growth for 2018 — that being said, it would be extremely helpful to get all players signed up for evaluations ASAP.
+We are now moving into the fifth year of FCA Lacrosse.
+The club started in 2015 with 35 players and grew to 134 players last season.
+The forecast is for continued growth for 2019 — that being said, it would be extremely helpful to get all players signed up for evaluations ASAP.
 Getting signed up early allows us to effectively run our program.
-Due to an overwhelming response for 2017’s evals, we had to close sign-ups early.
-Please get your player signed up now, in case we need to close sign-ups early again this year.

 The evaluation fee covers the rentals for evaluations and administrative costs associated with evaluations and sign-ups.